gregpola/fvtt-trazzm-5e-sheet/README.md

-# fvtt-trazzm-5e-sheet
+# trazzm-5e-sheet
-An updated dnd5e actor sheet for Foundry VTT
+ A condensed 5e character sheet based on the tidy5esheet.
+Much thanks to sdenec for inspiring my design!